linz/geostore/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 <!--
-Checklist before submitting
+Checklist before submitting:

 - [ ] Search through existing issue reports to check whether the issue already exists
-- [ ] Ensure you are running the latest software release and are using an up-to-date version of the app config (i.e ~/.linz-data-lake/config.yml)
-- [ ] Try running software with debug logging to provide more information.
-- [ ] If you can please create a light and self-contained sample dataset and config to reproduce the issue.
+- [ ] If you can, please create a light and self-contained sample dataset
+- [ ] Provide stacktrace / debugging messages where possible
 -->

 ### Bug Description